AppleMangoOrange/UntitledMinesGame/README.md

 ## Feature List:
 - [x] Guaranteed-solvable games
+    - [x] Simon Tatham's solver ([solver](mines_core/src/core/solver/st.rs), [generator](mines_core/src/core/generator/st.rs))
+    - [ ] Mine-dropping generator
-- [ ] Games with mine density > 0.5
+- [x] Games with mine density > 0.4
 - [ ] Puzzle levels isolating aspects to teach advanced Minesweeper tactics
+    - [ ] Trivial constraints
+    - [ ] Wing/subset elimination for 2 constraints
+    - [ ] More than 2 constraints
+    - [ ] Board-level analysis
 - [ ] Anti-Guess: The game automatically detects when the player is guessing instead of solving, losing the game.
+    - [ ] Detect wrongly flagging open cells
+    - [ ] Generate possible variations of the frontier to detect guessing
     - Reference: [Chocolate Sweeper](https://nyahoon.com/products/chocolate-sweeper)
     - Reference: [Kaboom](https://github.com/pwmarcz/kaboom)
 - [ ] Expert mode: `?`.
 Games required to be solvable using the given information.
 - [ ] UI: Dark mode / Themes
 - [ ] Real-time board generation (<= 1s)
+    - [ ] Testing
     - [ ] idea: Priority queue of constraints
 - [ ] Infinite minesweeper: Just set the density and solve forever
 - Settings:
-    - [x] Chord mode to uncover cells which have satisfied the mines count
+    - [x] Chord mode
-    - [ ] Automatically uncover cells which have satisfied the mines count (without chord mode)
+        - uncover cells which have satisfied the mines count
-    - [ ] Chord mode to place flags on cells which have satisfied the cleared cells count
-    - [ ] Automatically place flags on cells which have satisfied the cleared cells count (without chord mode)
+        - place flags on cells which have satisfied the cleared cells count
+    - [ ] Auto mode: Same as Chord but the player need not click on the cell

 ### Guaranteed-solvable games

-The game includes a C# port of **Simon Tatham's Portable Puzzle Collection**'s [`mines.c`](https://git.tartarus.org/?p=simon/puzzles.git;a=blob;f=mines.c;h=37bd52b3cbbec97eea423439accc7733143fd272;hb=HEAD) in the file [Mines.cs](logic/Mines.cs).
-The port isn't perfect or completely loyal to the original source, and will be worked on further.
+The game includes a Rust port of **Simon Tatham's Portable Puzzle Collection**'s [`mines.c`](https://git.tartarus.org/?p=simon/puzzles.git;a=blob;f=mines.c;h=37bd52b3cbbec97eea423439accc7733143fd272;hb=HEAD).
+The port isn't perfect or completely loyal to the original source in terms of working, but it is functionally equivalent.

 ### Game density

-More advanced tactics of Minesweeper are only applicable in boards with high densities.
-Increasing the mine density beyond 0.5 will decrease the chances of getting "boring" games.
+More advanced tactics of Minesweeper are only applicable in boards with relatively higher densities.
+Increasing the mine density beyond 0.4 will decrease the chances of getting "boring" games.

 ### Puzzles